Academic Integrity

 The president of the Honor Council will notify both the accuser and the person accused of the charges, and the date, time and place of the hearing.
 Notification will be made through campus mail and email.
 This letter will also contain the names of individuals from whom the accused may seek counsel about Honor Council procedures.

-The accused may request copies of all evidence submitted in the case.
+The accused may request copies of all evidence submitted in the case, without the name of the accuser.
 Such requests should be made in writing (email is acceptable) to the president of the council.
 Please allow 24 hours for copies to be made.
 To protect confidentiality, names of any other students involved will be deleted.

 The accused may ask up to two members of the Millsaps community – students, faculty or staff – to appear on their behalf.
 The names of those individuals must be submitted to the Honor Council at least 48 hours in advance of the hearing.